Dalit teen thrashed, forced to remove his excreta manually

 According to the FIR lodged with the Saifai police unit in connection with the case, the minor had gone to attend nature’s call in Jagram Yadav’s fields.
 Infuriated over this, Yadav allegedly thrashed him and forced him to remove the excreta from his field.
 The alleged incident took place on July 13 in Parsana panchayat.

 “Jagram Yadav insulted and attacked all those who opposed the treatment of my 15-year-old son.
-He also thrashed the boy’s aunt, who was working in nearby fields, for trying to save him,” he said in the FIR.
+He also thrashed the boy’s aunt, who was working in nearby fields, for trying to save him,” said the victim’s father in the FIR.

 The accused also hurled abuses at the boy.
 An FIR was lodged in this connection on July 14 when the victim’s father returned from Delhi.